BeatrizArellano/regimeshifts/README.md

-The `before_rs` method can be used to extract the data before the regime-shift:
+The `before_rs` method can be used to extract the data preceding the regime shift:

 ```python